There has been a lot of focus on loneliness and isolation at work in relation to remote...read more

 Are you considering flexible working?
-Any employee who has worked continuously for 26 weeks or more with the same employer can make a flexible working request, and the employer must give it reasonable consideration.
+All employees who have been continuously working for an employer for 26 weeks or more can make a flexible working request, and the employer must give it reasonable consideration.

 Alternatively you can download the letter template here: Flexible working request letter ( including tips & examples)

 REQUEST FOR FLEXIBLE WORK

 I am due to return from my Maternity Leave on [XXX] OR I have previously taken Maternity Leave on [XXX], and I am responsible for the upbringing of my child and would like to request an amendment to my working pattern to better accommodate such responsibilities.

 [If you haven’t had maternity leave, but want to request flexible working, you can start the letter below]

 This is a request under section 80F Employment Rights Act 1996, for flexible work.

 I confirm I have at least 26 weeks of service. (note – there is no requirement to confirm your length of service but there’s no harm in doing so)